All Episodes

 You can definitely sum it up that way.

-Now, according to the people I've spoken with, very high level former officials with the FBI that were very well aware of what needed to be done during that 50th process, they were required.
+Now, according to the people I've spoken with, very high-level former officials with the FBI that were very well aware of what needed to be done during that CIFIAS process, they were required, each entity, each of the 13 entities of government, to do their own investigations to reveal everything that they knew about these companies before the purchase went through.

-This is really should have all been delivered.
+This really should have all been delivered.

-And there was so much more information because this informant gave information and apparently, and this is what I was told through his attorney, that his FBI handlers delivered the information directly to the White House, that he actually made President Obama's White House briefing a number of times.
+And there was so much more information because this informant gave information and apparently, and this is what I was told through his attorney, that his FBI handlers delivered the information directly to the White House, that he actually made President Obama's White House briefings a number of times.

 Can you explain this from the legal side?